Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Many enterprises in Southeast Asia operate across multiple business units, channels, and delivery models.
 Over time, this creates fragmented logistics systems that operate in silos.

-Separate fleets, separate routing systems, and separate visibility layers lead to inefficiencies and poor coordination.
+Separate fleets, separate routing systems, and separate visibility layers lead to inefficiencies and poor coordination—a particularly acute challenge for CPG distributors and multi-channel retailers managing deliveries across Indonesia’s 17,000 islands or the Philippines’ archipelagic geography.

-In one transformation initiative, a large multi-channel retailer consolidated its logistics operations into a unified execution layer.
+In one transformation initiative, a large multi-channel retailer consolidated its logistics operations into Locus’s unified execution layer.

-Orders from different channels were pooled into a single system.
+Orders from different channels—e-commerce, store replenishment, direct-to-consumer—were pooled into a single system.
 Routing decisions considered shared fleet capacity, delivery priorities, and service-level commitments across the entire network.

 The biggest shift was not just operational—it was strategic.
-Logistics moved from being a fragmented cost center to a coordinated, optimized function.
+Logistics moved from being a fragmented cost center to a coordinated, optimized function directly supporting revenue growth.

-Use Case 4: Managing High-Complexity Deliveries (Perishables & Time-Sensitive Orders)
+Use Case 4: Managing High-Complexity Deliveries (Perishables and Time-Sensitive Orders)

-In one such environment, AI was used to dynamically manage delivery slots, routing, and execution priorities.
+In one such environment, Locus’s AI engine was used to dynamically manage delivery slots, routing, and execution priorities for a perishable goods network.

-This resulted in fewer failed deliveries, reduced product spoilage, and higher customer satisfaction.
+This resulted in fewer failed deliveries, reduced product spoilage, and measurably higher customer satisfaction scores.

 Use Case 5: Enabling Visibility Across Distributed Networks

-In geographically complex markets, visibility is often limited—especially when multiple partners, carriers, and delivery modes are involved.
+In geographically complex markets like Southeast Asia, visibility is often limited—especially when multiple partners, carriers, and delivery modes are involved across countries with varying infrastructure maturity.

-This lack of visibility creates delays, inefficiencies, and poor customer experience.
+This lack of visibility creates delays, inefficiencies, and poor customer experience—undermining the very growth that increased order volumes should deliver.

-In one large logistics network operating across diverse geographies, AI-enabled systems were used to unify tracking and execution visibility.
+In one large logistics network operating across diverse Southeast Asian geographies, Locus’s AI-enabled platform was used to unify tracking and execution visibility.

 This significantly improved delivery reliability and reduced customer uncertainty.